Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods

 The Narayana numbers can be extended to any $k$-tuple of non-crossing Dyck paths in the following way: $\mathrm{N}(n,p_1,...,p_k)$ is the number of non-crossing $k$-tuples $D_1,\ldots,D_k$ of Dyck paths (ordered from bottom to top) such that $D_i$ has $p_i$ peaks.

 \begin{theorem} For $k=2$, the extended Narayana numbers satisfy the symmetry property

 \end{theorem}

 \begin{proof} The method we use is similar both to the case of classical Narayana numbers and to the previous subsection.
-Starting from a non-intersecting pair of Dyck paths, we apply $\Phi$, move the root from $v_0$ to $v_1$, change the orientation, and apply $\Psi$ back to a pair of paths.
-This yields an involution on non-crossing pairs of Dyck paths that has the desired peak-parameter correspondence, according to Lemma~\ref{lem:refBeBo}. \end{proof}
+Starting from a non-intersecting pair of Dyck paths, we apply $\Phi$, move the root from $v_0$ to $v_1$, change the orientation (similarly as before, this amounts to exchanging the roles of $T_0$ and $T_1$), and apply $\Psi$ back to a pair of paths.
+This yields an involution on non-crossing pairs of Dyck paths that has the desired peak-parameter correspondence, according to Lemma~\ref{lem:refBeBo} (rows 2 and 3). \end{proof}